 “Any valid discussion of morality in the realm of intimacy must address differing values over the centuries and also in different religious or spiritual groups.

-Is having an open relationships another way of justifying cheating?
+- Is having an open relationship another way of justifying cheating?

-Does the honesty and openness of polyamorous relationships operate to legitimize the relationship?
+- Does the honesty and openness of polyamorous relationships operate to legitimize cheating?

 Edited, updated, and republished November 21, 2020